EmmaYounan/Web-Animation/README.md

 ## 👩🏽‍💻 The recreation
 - from still to movement and interactivity

 ### 🎯 Concept - Desgin decisions
+This poster by Mendell is one of the poster series that he designed for the (Opera name).
+It follows the simple yet expressive design of Mendell.
+Using simple, textured elements, solid background color, and some simple white typography for the poster's information.
+Medell design had texture, that is why I decided to play with the texture of the clouds.
+A 3D effect to give the poster a realistic, fun touch.
+Where the user can use the mousepad to zoom in to the clouds and zoom out of them.
+Also, the clouds follow the movement of the user's mouse that gives more interactivity to those simple elements.

+Clouds that have eyes are not that crazy so let's make them crazier by animating them.
+That gives the poster a much bigger touch of nonsense and attacks the user's attention to the main elements in the poster (the clouds).

+Another decision was to add background music.
+Twelfth Night is a play by William Shakespeare that has some amazing musicals.
+That is why I decided to add overtures by composer Sir Alexander Campbell Mackenzie, in1888.

+A clear blue sky with two clouds represents the daytime in the original poster.
+That is why I decided to have a contrasting night themed poster to represent the nighttime in Shakespeare's play.
+The user can switch between the different themes.
+The night poster will have another background music by the same composer.
+The different music will help the user to switch between a funny bright theme to the romantic night theme.

+Mendell's work was full of simple symbols that everyone can understand.
+That is why I decided to add extra interactive elements to the poster.
+Like the rainbow between the clouds that represents connection and love that is clearly represented in the play, the animated red hearts rain as a simple symbol of love, and the animated stars that adds more to the night theme.

 ### ♟ Added design elements